Preconditioned Proximal Gradient Methods with Conjugate Momentum: A Subspace Perspective

 \section{Abstract}

 In this paper, we propose a descent method for composite optimization problems with linear operators.
 Specifically, we first design a structure-exploiting preconditioner tailored to the linear operator so that the resulting preconditioned proximal subproblem admits a closed-form solution through its dual formulation.
 However, such a structure-driven preconditioner may be poorly aligned with the local curvature of the smooth component, which can lead to slow practical convergence.
 To address this issue, we develop a subspace proximal Newton framework that incorporates curvature information within a low-dimensional subspace.
 At each iteration, the search direction is obtained by minimizing a proximal Newton model restricted to a two-dimensional subspace spanned by the current preconditioned proximal gradient direction and a momentum direction derived from the previous iterate.
-By orthogonalizing the subspace basis with respect to the local Hessian-induced metric, the resulting two-dimensional nonsmooth subproblem can be efficiently approximated by solving two one-dimensional optimization problems.
-This orthogonalization plays a crucial role: it allows a single pass of alternating one-dimensional updates to provide a good approximation to the original coupled two-dimensional subproblem while keeping the per-iteration computational cost low.
+By orthogonalizing the subspace basis with respect to the local Hessian-induced metric, the solution of the original coupled two-dimensional nonsmooth subproblem can be well approximated by solving two decoupled one-dimensional subproblems, while keeping the per-iteration computational cost low.
 We establish global convergence of the proposed method and prove a $Q$-linear convergence rate under strong convexity.
-Comparative numerical experiments demonstrate the effectiveness of the proposed algorithm, particularly on high-dimensional and ill-conditioned problems.
+Comparative numerical experiments demonstrate the effectiveness of the proposed algorithm on ill-conditioned problems.

 \keywords{Composite optimization \and Preconditioned proximal gradient method \and Subspace method \and Conjugate momentum} \subclass{65K05 \and 90C25 \and 90C30}